 Data management is an integral part of many businesses these days.
-As such, the SAP Cloud Platform offers intelligent services as well to manage, connect, and process data assets across your enterprise.
+As such, the SAP Business Technology Platform offers intelligent services as well to manage, connect, and process data assets across your enterprise.
 There are also tools to analyze and quantify data, and more.

 Multi-cloud and Cloud Foundry

-Another building block of the SAP Cloud Platform is the Cloud Foundry Environment.
+Another building block of the SAP Business Technology Platform is the Cloud Foundry Environment.
 It’s designed to enable you to develop new business applications and services.
 It supports multiple programming languages, runtimes, libraries, and services.

 It also has tools in place to leverage a multi-cloud architecture.
 You can also leverage the major vendors, including Microsoft Azure, Amazon Web Services, and Google Cloud Platform.

-The SAP Cloud Platform also has virtual machines businesses can use to deploy, run, and manage their SAP Cloud Platform structure applications.
+The SAP Business Technology Platform also has virtual machines businesses can use to deploy, run, and manage their SAP Business Technology Platform structure applications.
 It offers virtualized hardware resources (CPU, RAM, disk space, installed OS) to ensure your application runs appropriately.

-With an SAP Cloud Platform virtual machine, you can:
+With an SAP Business Technology Platform virtual machine, you can: